 2nd Division teams play other teams from the Western or Piedmont regions within North Carolina.

 Games are generally played on the weekends.
 There can be multiple games on a weekend.
-The games are intense and highly competitive.
+They are intense and highly competitive.
 Playing time is not guaranteed; however, at U11-U12 player development is our main objective.
 Result oriented soccer becomes progressively more important starting at U13.
 Teams will participate in 2-3 tournaments.
 This could involve traveling to another city or state with overnight stays in a hotel, eating out, and usually at least three soccer games in one weekend.

-Classic soccer is a greater financial commitment than Academy or recreational soccer.
+Classic soccer is a greater financial commitment than Academy or Recreational soccer.
 There are generally two types of fees for Classic - club fees and team fees.
 Club fees cover items such as trainers, fields, player insurance, while team fees can cover team tournament fees, referee fees, coach’s travel/expenses, and items of that nature.
 And fees can be paid at once or divided into quarterly or monthly payments.
 Financial assistance is available for those who apply and qualify.

-Teams are promoted and relegated between divisions at the conclusion of each season (spring or Fall) based on North Carolina Youth Soccer Association (NCYSA) standards.
+Teams are promoted and relegated between divisions at the conclusion of each season (spring or fall) based on North Carolina Youth Soccer Association (NCYSA) standards.